-- Book Lists.
-Children's books and reading schemes and the level for which they are suited. - Songs, dances, singing games and music. - Poetry and stories. - Curriculum experiences/ideas. - Energisers, self-esteem games, motivational lesson starters. - Ideas for all learning areas, learning activities. - Curriculum resources that may be purchased, such as sporting equipment and computer software. - Ideas for charts, rosters, routines, rules, room arrangements and so on, that may be adapted for use in your own workplace, - Administrative Resources.
-Individual Education Plans (IEP).
-Bullying Policy/Excursion Policies, Sample Letters, Booklets (parent information/staff handbook), - Web sites and other electronic resources.
+- Book lists, including children's books, reading schemes, and the level for which they are suited. - Songs, dances, singing games, and music. - Poetry and stories. - Curriculum experiences/ideas. - Energisers, self-esteem games, motivational lesson starters. - Ideas for all learning areas and different learning experiences. - Curriculum resources that may be purchased, such as sporting equipment and computer software. - Ideas for or examples of charts, rosters, routines, rules, room arrangements and so on, that may be adapted for use in your own setting. - Administrative resources, including (for example), Individual Education Plans (IEP), various policies (bullying, incursion/excursion, social media), sample letters, or booklets (parent/carer information; staff handbook). - Web sites and other electronic resources.